 I'm worth getting better for.....ME."

-Watch Facebook (dakotaranch1952) and our blog for more music videos!
+Watch our Facebook page for more music videos!

 This project is supported in part by a grant from The North Dakota Council on the Arts, which receives funding from the state legislature and the National Endowment for the Arts.